-The draft was initially presented to the school board on December 2, 2020 for approval.
-On December 2, 2020 the Plan in its entirety was presented to the Board.
-Once the draft preliminary plan is approved by the school board, it will be posted on the district website and a public hearing will be conducted to enable stakeholders to respond to the preliminary plan.
-After the hearing, the district will prepare a final plan for school board approval.
-The approved plan will be submitted to the New York State Education Department and will be posted on the district website.
-The planning process will include consultation with parents, teachers, students, community members, any non-public schools located in the district, and other stakeholders.
+The draft was initially presented to the Board of Education and a public hearing was held on January 6, 2021.
+The preliminary Smart Schools Investment Plan (SSIP) was approved with a 6-0 vote.
+The SSIP was then posted to the district's website and public comment was accepted through February 3, 2021 to enable stakeholders to respond to the preliminary plan.
+On February 3, 2021 the Plan in its entirety was presented to the Board of Education and approved unanimously with a 7-0 vote.
+The approved plan was submitted to the New York State Education Department and was posted on the district website.
+The planning process included consultation with parents, teachers, students, community members, any non-public schools located in the district, and other stakeholders.